-16. Between 2000 and 2019, global plastic waste generated rose from 156 million tons to 353 million tons, a 126% growth rate.7 By 2050 plastic is expected to account for 5%-10% of greenhouse gas emissions.
+15. Between 2000 and 2019, global plastic waste generated rose from 156 million tons to 353 million tons, a 126% growth rate.
+By 2050 plastic is expected to account for 5%-10% of greenhouse gas emissions.
 About half of all plastics ever produced have been manufactured since 2000.
-Less than 10% of the plastic produced globally is reused or recycled annually and an estimated nearly 6 Gt of accumulated plastic waste now pollutes every corner of the planet.8 About 11% of waste plastic leaks into marine and freshwater ecosystems.9 Of the estimated 359 million tons of plastics produced in 2018, an estimated 14.5 million metric tons (4%) entered the ocean.10 Many plastic fragments degrade to microplastics, or to even smaller nanoplastics (particles < 1μm), which were first discovered in 2017.11 The abundance and distribution of nanoplastics in the marine environment are unknown.
+Less than 10% of the plastic produced globally is reused or recycled annually and an estimated nearly 6 Gt of accumulated plastic waste now pollutes every corner of the planet.
+About 11% of waste plastic leaks into marine and freshwater ecosystems.
+Of the estimated 359 million tons of plastics produced in 2018, an estimated 14.5 million metric tons (4%) entered the ocean.
+Many plastic fragments degrade to microplastics, or to even smaller nanoplastics (particles < 1μm), which were first discovered in 2017.
+The abundance and distribution of nanoplastics in the marine environment are unknown.

-17. Costs associated with the plastic life cycle in 2015 include costs to human health (\$250 billion) and to the climate (GHG \$340 billion).12 Costs to biodiversity, to ocean health and global ecosystems may not become clear for generations.13 Macroplastics (large plastic pieces) represent 88% of the anthropogenic debris trapped on coral reefs and fishing activities as the main source of plastics in most of these areas.14 Research on plastics in the environment is growing exponentially bringing new and, at
+16. Costs associated with the plastic life cycle in 2015 include costs to human health (\$250 billion) and to the climate (GHG \$340 billion).
+Costs to biodiversity, to ocean health and global ecosystems may not become clear for generations.
+Macroplastics (large plastic pieces) represent 88% of the anthropogenic debris trapped on coral reefs and fishing activities are the main source of plastics in most of these areas.
+Research on plastics in the environment is growing exponentially bringing new and, at

-5 The AIODIS countries are: Cape Verde, Comoros, France (Reunion), Guinea Bissau, Maldives, Madagascar, Mauritius, São Tomé, and Seychelles.
+4 The AIODIS countries are: Cape Verde, Comoros, France (Reunion), Guinea Bissau, Maldives, Madagascar, Mauritius, São Tomé, and Seychelles.

-6 Kelleher, K., 2021.
+5 Kelleher, K., 2021.
 Prevention, reduction and control of Marine Plastic Pollution in African and Indian Ocean Developing Island States.
 October 2021.
 Southwest Indian Ocean Fisheries Project No. 2 (World Bank/ Indian Ocean Commission) (available in English and in French).

-7 OECD Global Plastics Outlook Database.
+6 OECD Global Plastics Outlook Database.

-8 Geyer R, Jambeck JR, Law KL.
+7 Geyer R, Jambeck JR, Law KL.
 Production, use, and fate of all plastics ever made.
 Sci Adv.
 2017; 3(7): e170078.

-9 Borrelle, S.B., et al. 2020.
+8 Borrelle, S.B., et al. 2020.
 Predicted growth in plastic waste exceeds efforts to mitigate plastic pollution.
 Science369, 1515-1518 (2020).

-10 Wayman, C. and H. Niemann, 2021.
+9 Wayman, C. and H. Niemann, 2021.
 The fate of plastic in the ocean environment - a mini review.
 Environ.
 Sci.: Processes Impacts, 2021, 23, 198-212

-11 In 2019, the global production of paints contained almost 20 million tons of microplastics (Paruta et al., 2022.
+10 In 2019, the global production of paints contained almost 20 million tons of microplastics (Paruta et al., 2022.
 Plastic Paints the Environment.
 EA-Environmental Action); IUCN, 2017.
 Primary Microplastics in the Ocean.

-12 Under the current trajectory, by 2050, production of plastics is projected to make up 20% of total oil demand and 15% of the global carbon budget (Zheng, J., and Suh, S. Strategies to reduce the global carbon footprint of plastics.
+11 Under the current trajectory, by 2050, production of plastics is projected to make up 20% of total oil demand and 15% of the global carbon budget (Zheng, J., and Suh, S. Strategies to reduce the global carbon footprint of plastics.
 Nat.
 Clim.
 Chang.
 9, 374-378 (2019).
 See also: Ocean Conservancy.
 How Investor and Company Climate Commitments Ignore Plastics.

-13 The Minderoo-Monaco Commission on Plastics and Human Health.
+12 The Minderoo-Monaco Commission on Plastics and Human Health.

-14 Pinheiro, H.T., et al. 2023.
+13 Pinheiro, H.T., et al. 2023.
 Plastic pollution on the world's coral reefs.
 Nature 619, 311-316 (2023).

-Proposed Regional Action Plan to Combat Marine Plastic Pollution in the Abidjan Convention region DISCUSSION PAPER times, disquieting knowledge and science-based understanding.
+times, disquieting knowledge and science-based understanding.
 This includes, for example, information on: atmospheric transport of microplastics, breakdown of plastics by marine bacteria, the scale of ocean 'garbage patches', microplastics in drinking water, and insights into plastic pollution's complex ecosystem impacts and possible long-term effects on human health.